samo4/cheatsheet/SIMULATIONS.md

 ## Indirect method

-Is useful when we can express the highest order derivative and when the input doesn't have any derivatives.
+It is useful when we can express the highest order derivative and when the input doesn't have any derivatives.

 $$y^{(n)} = -f(y^{(n-1)}, y^{(n-2)}, \ldots, y', y, u; t)$$